arsenetar/pelican-red/README.md

 Previews
 ---------
-A live preview of the theme can be seen on the blog [VoltaicIdeas](http://blog.voltaicideas.net).

 Previews of the site main page are shown below as desktop and mobile (bonus print preview of article).

 ### Desktop Previews